lucasmerlino33/Purchasing-power-evolution-in-Argentina/README.md

 ## Terminology & Dashboard Use

 The main dashboard is presented in Spanish, as the primary audience of this analysis is local.
+This glossary is intended to facilitate interpretation for non-Spanish-speaking readers.
 Below is a reference guide for key terms used throughout the project:

 | English Term | Spanish Term | Description |
 |-------------|-------------|------------|